Edwin Astley: Career

 Astley wrote two arrangements of his own theme for The Saint, a slow version used in the black and white episodes and a more up-tempo arrangement of the same theme for the colour episodes.
-He then wrote a second theme, used in the second season of the colour episodes, based around Leslie Charteris' own theme music, which had previously been used in films and on radio.
+He then wrote a second theme, used in the second season of the colour episodes' In all 3 closing themes. he used the tune that Leslie Charteris had written, which had previously been used in films and on radio.
 Charteris' theme would also open its main theme to Return of the Saint and would close its theme for its TV movies of The Saint which starred Simon Dutton (neither of which were composed by Astley); however, Astley's original Saint theme was chosen for the film of the same name.

-Astley also wrote two themes for Danger Man — one for the 30-minute series transmitted from 1960 to 1962 entitled "The Danger Man Theme", and a new theme for the 60 minute series (1964–68) entitled "High Wire".
-Astley was asked to write music for The Prisoner, but had to withdraw because he felt that he would be unable to create Patrick McGoohan's vision for the score — due to McGoohan being too busy to hold meetings with him.
+Astley also wrote two themes for Danger Man – one for the 30-minute series transmitted from 1960 to 1962 entitled "The Danger Man Theme", and a new theme for the 60 minute series (1964–68) entitled "High Wire".
+Astley was asked to write music for The Prisoner, but had to withdraw because he felt that he would be unable to create Patrick McGoohan's vision for the score – due to McGoohan being too busy to hold meetings with him.

 However, Astley showed his diversity by writing the music for Sir Kenneth Clark's BBC documentary series Civilisation (1969), and scoring several British Transport Films including Diesel Train Ride (1959), Broad Waterways (1959/60) and The Signal Engineers (1962).

-In 1997, Astley found himself at number five on the pop charts as composer of "The Saint", 33 years after he wrote it, which had been revived by Orbital for the new Saint movie.
-His last work was a 1998 symphonic interpretation of Who music called Who's Serious: The Symphonic Music of the Who, which followed 1995's Symphonic Music of the Rolling Stones.
+In 1997, Astley found himself at number three on the UK singles chart as composer of "The Saint", 33 years after he wrote it, which had been revived by Orbital for the new Saint movie.
+His last work was a 1998 symphonic interpretation of the Who's music called Who's Serious: The Symphonic Music of the Who, which followed 1995's Symphonic Music of the Rolling Stones.

 Recordings

 Astley's actual recorded output is quite sparse, consisting of a few singles and albums of the music from The Saint and Danger Man.
-These were only available in the United States until 1997 when he arranged for CDs to be issued in the UK, where the albums were expensive collectors' items.
+These were only available in the United States until 1997 when he arranged for CDs to be issued in the UK, where the albums were expensive collector's items.
 Other recordings included the soundtrack for International Detective, a few library records which were only semi-official and a series of albums made by the London Symphony Orchestra which featured his work.

 Recently the complete recordings of the score to Randall and Hopkirk (Deceased) was released by Network DVD in the UK.
 The three disc box-set featured over two hundred recorded music cues from the series, and a book detailing the music production.

-In 1977, Astley wrote the orchestral score for Street in the City, a song contained in the Pete Townshend and Ronnie Lane's album Rough Mix.
+In 1977, Astley wrote the orchestral score for Street in the City, a song recorded for the Pete Townshend and Ronnie Lane album Rough Mix.